Manually verifying payment instructions is risky and inefficient

 You’re trying to fund an investment, distribute to an LP, or pay an invoice.
 But a fraudster uses the recipient’s email account to impersonate them – and get the money!
 These attacks, known as business email compromise (BEC), are happening every day.

-FBI statistics show that confirmed losses from BEC in 2023 were $2.9B.
-This is only a fraction of the real amount because not all losses are reported.
+FBI statistics show $2.9B in confirmed losses from business email compromise in 2023, with over $55B in exposed losses over the last 10 years.
+In fact, these are only a fraction of the real amounts — not all losses are reported.